sbesson/ome-release/README.md

 Prerequisites
 -------------

-* Merge all PRs related to the current release

-* Update all  submodules using the OMERO-submods-{stable, develop} jobs.
+* Merge all PRs related to the upcoming release.
+Update all submodules using the OMERO-submods-{stable, develop} jobs.

-* Tag the VERSION of openmicroscopy.git and bioformats.git
+* Tag the `RELEASE` of openmicroscopy.git and bioformats.git

 	```
-	git tag -u "Josh Moore (Glencoe Software, Inc.) <you@example.com>" -m "Release version VERSION" v.VERSION
+	git tag -u "Josh Moore (Glencoe Software, Inc.) <you@example.com>" -m "Release version RELEASE" v.RELEASE
 	````

 * Push the tag and the branch to GitHub

 	```
-	git push origin v.4.4.4 develop
+	git push origin v.RELEASE develop
 	```

 * After the BIOFORMATS-{stable, trunk}, OMERO-{stable,trunk} and
-OMERO-{stable,trunk}-ice34 builds pass, promote them with "RELEASE".
-This will transfer the files under /ome/data-repo/releases/$BUILD_NAME/$BUILD_NUMBER
+OMERO-{stable,trunk}-ice34 builds pass, promote them.
+This will transfer the build artifacts to $ARTIFACT_PATH/$BUILD_NAME/$BUILD_NUMBER.

 Preparation
 -----------

 Run [prep.sh](prep.sh) as hudson.
-This performs the following:
+This script performs the following actions:

-- Create a omero/VERSION and a bioformats/RELEASE folders
-under SNAPSHOT_PATH.
+- Create two folders for symlinking the artifacts under `SNAPSHOT_PATH`: `omero/RELEASE` and `bioformats/RELEASE`

-- Symlink all the promoted OMERO artifacts to omero/VERSION/
+- Symlink all the promoted OMERO artifacts to `omero/RELEASE/`

-- Rename the OVA to include the version number (e.g. VERSION) and be sure to modify the MD5 file to use the new name.
+- Rename the OVA to include the version number (e.g. RELEASE) and be sure to modify the MD5 file to use the new name.

-- Symlink all the promoted Bio-Formats artifacts to bioformats/VERSION/
+- Symlink all the promoted Bio-Formats artifacts to `bioformats/RELEASE/`

+Several environment variables can be configured for this step:

+- `RELEASE` is the number of the upcoming release for example 4.4.7

+- `OMERO_JOB`, `OMERO_ICE34_JOB` and `BIOFORMATS_JOB` determine the names of
+the jobs used to produce the release artifacts, for examples OMERO-stable, OMERO-stable-ice34 and BIOFORMATS-stable.

+- `OMERO_BUILD`, `OMERO_ICE34_BUILD` and `BIOFORMATS_BUILD` determine the
+build numbers of the jobs used to produce the release artifacts.

+- `VIRTUALBOX_PATH` and `ARTIFACT_PATH` are the folders where the OVA and the promoted builds are stored.
+Their default values are /ome/data_repo/virtualbox and /ome/data_repo/releases.

+- `SNAPSHOT_PATH` is the folder where the OMERO and Bio-Formats artifacts will be symlinked.
+Its default value is /var/www/cvs.openmicroscopy.org.uk/snapshots.

 Downloads page generation
 -------------------------